 Wrapping up, starting fresh

-My take on this has obviously changed a lot this year, but I'm one hundred percent sure about the direction I'm taking.
-I'm excited to finally focus squarely on software, to justify all the time I've spent learning about tech and the current state of the Web.
-I love a good puzzle, and tech seems like a fulfilling, social, egalitarian way of getting that in my professional life.
+After a lot of thought and too many mind maps, I’m sure about the direction I’m taking.
+I’m excited to focus squarely on technology, to justify the time I’ve spent on it, and to advance the state of the Web.
+I love a good puzzle, and tech is a fulfilling, social, egalitarian way of getting that in my professional life.
 And who knows?
-Maybe some day I'll find a way to make tech and medicine work together.
+Maybe some day–I keep telling myself–I’ll find a way to blend the two into something even more meaningful.